At a Glance

 - Experienced faculty who are professionally active scholars committed to student success

 - International travel as part of the Global Policy course exposes all students to international higher education policy and practice

 - All students join a faculty member’s research team for two years of hands-on experience doing research that makes a difference

 - Leadership skills and competencies, including emotional intelligence, are woven throughout the curriculum

-- Comprehensive exams that are practical demonstrations of program competencies in leadership, critical issues in higher education, student success, and social justice/diversity
+- Comprehensive exams that are practical demonstrations of program competencies in leadership, student success, and social justice/diversity

 - Social justice perspectives and faith integration are woven throughout the curriculum